wilwhitlarkgl/gl-srtl-challenge/cloud-backup-and-recovery-policy.md

 ## Scope
 This policy applies to all data which provides the service delivered (“Graylog Cloud”) that is owned/leased and operated by Graylog, Inc.
+#### Not covered
+This policy does not cover Bastion (jumpbox) instances, development tools, or other components of the design and troubleshooting processes.

 ## General Requirements
 These requirements are to be used by default.
 They can be overridden by the requirements